lithops-cloud/lithops/docs/source/compute_config/oracle_functions.md

 ```

 Also, remember to login into your Oracle container registry before you build your runtime.
-This is because runtimes are uploaded to the Oracle container registry. <username> is probably your email address.
+This is because runtimes are uploaded to the Oracle container registry. `<username>` is probably your email address.
 You can create a new auth token [here](https://cloud.oracle.com/identity/domains/my-profile/auth-tokens)

 ```
-docker login <region>.ocir.io -u <cr_namespace>/<username> -p <authentication_token>
+docker login <region>.ocir.io -u <tenancy-namespace>/<username> -p <authentication_token>
 ```

 ## Summary of configuration keys for Oracle: